colak/csf-docs/Administrators/Production/creating-ssl-certs-on-webfaction.md

 Now, no matter which one of those URLs you click above, the destination should always end up being https://csf.community.

-So if you’re following these instructions and want the Class B redirects too, you need to have a similar set of four website records setup in the WebFaction dashboard _before_ proceeding with Let’s Encrypt.
+If you’re following these instructions and want the Class B redirects too, you need to have a similar set of four website records setup in the WebFaction dashboard _before_ proceeding with Let’s Encrypt.

-**WebFaction vocabulary:** In WebFaction parlance, a “domain” means what you would expect, something of the form _domain.tld_.
-And a “website” is a name you give that domain record to conveniently reference it in the WebFaction dashboard.
-For example, CSF’s main site has the domain, _csf.community_, and we’ve named it “csf”.
-Finally, a “webapp” (or “application”) is any kind of software you have installed in your domain directory.
+**WebFaction vocabulary:** In WebFaction parlance, a “domain” is what you would expect (e.g. _domain.tld_), and a “webapp” (or application) is any kind of software you have installed in your domain’s directory.
+In relation, a “website” is a name you give that domain record to conveniently reference it in the WebFaction dashboard.
+For example, the four bold names in the list above are website names, and _csf_ssl_ and _csf_www_ssl_ are the ones CSF needed to inform WebFaction about, as described later in step 7.

 ## 2) Create a new Let’s Encrypt webapp

-Now you’ll create a new application that can be used for _all certificates now and in the future_.
+Now you’ll create a new WebFaction application that can be used for creating the certificates you need now and in the future.
 You do not need to create a separate app for each of your websites!

 In the **Applications** panel, under **Domains / Websites** of the WebFaction dashboard, create a new application as: